Carleton University, School of Public Policy and Administration (SPPA) – MAPA

 Institutional Structure: Carleton’s Master of Arts in Public Administration is delivered through the School of Public Policy and Administration, an academic unit within the Faculty of Public Affairs.
 Most teaching staff hold faculty appointments within the School.
 Unlike many such schools in other universities, SPPA delivers only one professional Master’s degree; other cognate professional degrees such as the MA in international affairs are delivered by other academic units.
 With annual admissions of approximately 70, the Carleton MA is one of the largest MPP/MPA programs in Canada and in the top quartile in North America.

-Curriculum Design: The Carleton MAPA degree requirement of 15 courses is in the middle quintile of the programs reviewed.
-Our PEACO calculations below suggest that typical students take about 76% of their coursework in policy-oriented subjects and 23% in management-oriented subjects.
-Typical students take about 23% of their coursework in subjects with high math-economics content.
-This places the Carlton MAPA in the “medium course requirement, policy-oriented, higher math-economics content” curricular type, along with such programs as the American University MPP and the Syracuse MPA.
+Curriculum Design: The Carleton MAPA degree requirement of 14 courses is in the middle quintile of the programs reviewed.
+Our PEACO calculations below (based on the 2014-15 academic year when the degree requirement was 15 courses) suggest that that year typical students took about 76% of their coursework in policy-oriented subjects and 23% in management-oriented subjects.
+Typical students took about 23% of their coursework in subjects with high math-economics content.
+This placed the Carlton MAPA in the “medium course requirement, policy-oriented, higher math-economics content” curricular type, along with such programs as the American University MPP and the Syracuse MPA.
 Among peers in its curricular type, the Carleton MAPA has an average proportion of required courses, a relatively high number of program-specific courses on offer and a very high proportion of the coursework of a typical students is in program-specific courses taught within the school.
-The competency gap analysis below suggests that a Carleton MAPA student taking the required courses and a random selection of listed electives would, on average, graduate with approximately 28 course-weeks of shortfall in the core-competency subject matter identified in MPP/MPA Core Competencies, including shortfalls of 9 course-weeks in Leadership Skills, and shortfalls of 3 or 4 course-weeks each in Communication Skills, Democratic Institutions and Policy Process, Ethics and Accountability, and Evaluation and Performance Measurement.
+The 2015 competency gap analysis below suggested that a Carleton MAPA student taking the required courses and a random selection of listed electives would, on average, graduate with approximately 28 course-weeks of shortfall in the core-competency subject matter identified in MPP/MPA Core Competencies, including shortfalls of 9 course-weeks in Leadership Skills, and shortfalls of 3 or 4 course-weeks each in Communication Skills, Democratic Institutions and Policy Process, Ethics and Accountability, and Evaluation and Performance Measurement.

 Professional Program Features: The Carleton MAPA makes extensive use of current and former practitioners in its teaching.
 Its courses do not use case studies as intensively as some other programs but most of its courses do involve specific public policy and management applications.
 Students have access to professional development modules, career counselling services and co-curricular activities with a professional focus.
 There are no courses with a requirement for undertaking a project with an institutional client.
 There are 9 research centres and initiatives and many of the faculty have a moderate to active practice-orientation in their research.